-The Yukon entered the modern era with an independent rear suspension that improved ride comfort, handling, and third-row room.
+Like its slightly bigger sibling the Yukon XL, the recently redesigned Yukon entered the modern era with an independent rear suspension that improved ride comfort, handling, and, as a result of better packaging, third-row room.

 The standard 5.3-liter V8 is mated to a 10-speed automatic transmission, and that powertrain supplies plenty of predictable, uninterrupted power.

-The ride is comfortable, although it's steadier in the Denali version with the standard magnetic ride suspension.
+The ride is comfortable, although it's steadier in the Denali version with its standard magnetic ride suspension.

 Handling is rather ponderous but secure.